Created with Weil Gotshal & Manges

 Working with top clients: a privilege and a challenge

-Discussing the differences between private equity clients and other corporate clients, Gray explained, “The clients we act for — these investors — are focused on mergers and acquisitions (M&A) transactions as part of their everyday business.
+Discussing the differences between private equity clients and other corporate clients, Gray explained, “The clients we act for are focused on mergers and acquisitions (M&A) transactions as part of their everyday business.
 It’s their day-to-day.”
 This sets them apart from other businesses, for whom an acquisition is a less frequent event.

-“From a lawyer’s perspective, you have to be really ‘on it’ to advise these highly experienced clients,” he continued, “and that can, of course, be challenging.”
+“From a lawyer’s perspective, you have to really bring your A-game to advise these highly experienced investors,” he continued, “and that can, of course, be challenging.”
 However, Gray finds this challenge stimulating: “Advising these brilliant clients is incredibly satisfying.
-Becoming their trusted advisor is one of the most enjoyable aspects of the job,”.
+Becoming their trusted advisor is one of the most enjoyable aspects of the job”.

-Fialho echoed this, noting, “What you’re doing with them — buying and selling companies — is their area of expertise.”
-This expertise creates opportunities for truly innovative and exciting work.
+Fialho echoed this, noting, “What you’re doing with private equity clients — buying and selling companies and working on management equity incentive packages — is their area of expertise.”
+This creates opportunities for truly innovative and exciting work.
 “When you have clients like this, you find yourself working on groundbreaking, first-of-their-kind projects,” she concluded.

 Private equity work can be demanding, but the rewards are worth it

 Life as a private equity lawyer involves its fair share of late nights and tight deadlines, our panel shared, but these are sacrifices they’re willing to make.
 “This practice area can be demanding because it is so fast paced,” Fialho said, “but I would happily take this trade-off for the dynamism of the work.”
-Hard work has its upsides as well, as Fialho went on to explain: “When you look back at your career, the things that seemed like the worst of times were the moments in which you developed a strong professional relationship with your team.
+Hard work has its upsides as well, as Fialho went on to explain: “When you look back at your career, often the things that seemed like the worst of times when you were in the thick of them are the moments in which you really developed your skills as a lawyer and were fundamental in forging strong professional relationships with others in your team.
 You will really laugh about these moments in years to come.”
 She went on to share the details of a particularly challenging matter she worked on:

-“We were still going at 3am when the night secretary popped round and asked if we wanted McDonalds.
-So, we were sitting there at half past three, the partner with their fillet of fish and me with my chicken burger.
-At the time it seemed pretty dire, but now it seems quite funny and it hugely developed my relationship with that partner in a way that other work wouldn’t have done.
-The things that are the most challenging, get you the best rewards in the end,” she concluded.
+“A senior partner and I were still on a long conference call at 3am when the night secretary popped round and asked if we wanted McDonalds.
+So, there we were, at half past three in the morning discussing the outcome of the call, the partner with their fillet of fish and me with my chicken burger.
+At the time it seemed pretty dire, but now it seems quite funny and it hugely developed my relationship with that partner in a way that these types of situations have a unique way of doing.
+The things that are the most challenging, often result in the best rewards when you come out the other side of them,” she concluded.

 Applications for Weil’s 2025 spring and summer vacation schemes are now open and close on 15 December 2024